jneight/django-xadmin-extras/README.rst

 	    title = 'FB Push notifications'

-Any Wizard backend can be used, for now, SessionWizardViewMixin and CookieWizardViewMixin are provided.
+Other wizard backends are available: SessionWizardViewMixin and CookieWizardViewMixin

 For more info about Form wizard, see `django documentation <https://docs.djangoproject.com/en/dev/ref/contrib/formtools/form-wizard/>`_

-To register view to be available at admin, use `register_view()`:
+To register a view to be available at admin, with name and protected, use `register_view()`:

 .. code:: python